-A journey in search of inspiration — East replaces West, Asia replaces Europe, and one great city, another.
+A journey in search of inspiration.
+East replaces West, Asia replaces Europe, and one great city, another.
 A caravan route from Venice to Samarkand was around 6,000 kilometres long.
 It played an important role in the exchange of overseas goods and intercultural experiences, and was one of the most important routes of the Great Silk Road.
-Inspired by the atmosphere of the two legendary cities, in mid-2015 the Swiss House of Piaget created a collection of ninety-five high jewelry masterpieces that make up two chapters: «Secrets of Venice» and «Lights of Samarkand».
+Inspired by the atmosphere of the two legendary cities, in mid-2015 the Swiss House of Piaget created a collection of ninety-five high jewelry masterpieces.
+They made up two chapters: «Secrets of Venice» and «Lights of Samarkand».
 After one and a half years of wandering around the world, nineteen of them came to Moscow.

-Regarding the Lights of Samarkand chapter, designers of the House tried to make it not too oriental, avoiding the direct quotation of ornaments.
-Instead, the artists came up with their own decorative patterns, which can be traced in the Mirabilia ring with a cushion-cut 6 carat sapphire, as well as in an Arabyshka diamond diamond necklace reminiscent of hand-woven lace.
+Regarding the Lights of Samarkand chapter, designers of the House tried to make it not too oriental.
+They avoided the direct quotation of ornaments.
+Instead, the artists came up with their own decorative patterns, which can be traced in the Mirabilia ring with a cushion-cut 6 carat sapphire, as well as in an Arabyshka diamond necklace reminiscent of hand-woven lace.